Our Top 10 WAV Travel Tips

 4. Do more research if you’re going abroad

 If you’re planning on taking your WAV out of the UK, you may need to take out special travel insurance or arrange visas (depending on how far you’re going), and this will take an extra bit of research.
-Thankfully there are some great resources out there to explain everything you need to know.
+Read our blog Taking a WAV Abroad.
 The best place for reliable information is direct from the government website guidance on travelling abroad as this will be kept up-to-date with current rules and regulations so you don’t get caught out.
 If you lease your WAV as part of the Motability Scheme, you have to let Motability know you’re taking your WAV out of the country.

 5. Arrange an emergency contact